 Truly special sightings for those on a birdwatching holiday

 Many species are quite inquisitive and those on a birdwatching holiday can be rewarded with some truly special sightings.
-Highlights include the rarest bobby and frigate birds in the world, the Abbotts Booby and the Christmas Island Frigatebird.
+Highlights include the rarest booby and frigate birds in the world, the Abbotts Booby and the Christmas Island Frigatebird.
 With little effort is it quite easy to tick off a full list of residents in a busy week or more relaxed fortnight, though the elusive Christmas Island Hawk Owl keeps many coming back for more!